We are passionate about understanding your users to create better performing digital experiences.

 A workshop made up of between 2 and 6 participants with the aim of defining content hierarchy, groupings and label terminology.
 This activity can help with Menu development and defining key tasks and scenarios.
 It can also enhance online processes such as registrations and online purchases.

-Expert evaluation to assess against best practice and current trends and will usually encompass usability, accessibility, navigation, content, design and UX.
+Our UX experts will assess your digital presence against best practice and current trends and will usually encompass a review of usability, accessibility, navigation, content, design and user experience.

 Usually 4 to 6 descriptive profiles of key customer types.
 The persona includes the mind-set, attitudes and behavioural traits of interacting users.